for garden objects

 Maintenance cleaning with surfaces made from stainless steel

 A remarkably strong stainless steel cleaner is our Gartenmetall® product STAINLESS-STEEL-LOTION.
-It was especially developed and is especially produced for removing corrosion stains on stainless steel.
-At the same time the surface is being cleaned, optically brightened and maintained with a seal.
-However, it should not be used for the “normal” maintenance cleaning of stainless steel as the surface is processed sharply.
+When the product is applied, the surfaces are cleaned, visually brightened and treated with a sealant at the same time.
+It should not be used for the “normal” maintenance cleaning of stainless steel as the surface is processed sharply.

 STAINLESS-STEEL-LOTION for removing corrosion stains on stainless steel